alephium/www/src/content/news/builders-highlight-7-alphpad-bbd4f4a34fd5/index.md

 title: 'Builders Highlight #7: AlphPad'
 ---

 _Our ecosystem thrives with developers building amazing projects on top of Alephium, delivering a unique experience and providing real utility for users.
 In the Builders Highlight series, they share more about their projects, thoughts, and insights on why building on Alephium.
-You can find_ <a href="https://medium.com/@alephium/builders-highlight-sezame-wallet-ddb4aeb61881" data-href="https://medium.com/@alephium/builders-highlight-sezame-wallet-ddb4aeb61881"><em>#1 here</em></a>_,_ <a href="https://medium.com/@alephium/builders-highlight-alphpaca-nfts-99c69775f04c" data-href="https://medium.com/@alephium/builders-highlight-alphpaca-nfts-99c69775f04c"><em>#2 here</em></a>, <a href="https://medium.com/@alephium/builders-highlight-3-ayin-6be4a6bd4ec2" data-href="https://medium.com/@alephium/builders-highlight-3-ayin-6be4a6bd4ec2"><em>#3 here</em></a>, <a href="https://medium.com/@alephium/builders-highlight-4-no-trust-verify-9ea495ca826f" data-href="https://medium.com/@alephium/builders-highlight-4-no-trust-verify-9ea495ca826f"><em>#4 here</em></a>, <a href="https://medium.com/@alephium/builders-highlight-5-deadrare-d5ff90d6161e" data-href="https://medium.com/@alephium/builders-highlight-5-deadrare-d5ff90d6161e"><em>#5 here</em></a>, _and_ <a href="https://medium.com/@alephium/builders-highlight-6-what-the-duck-0aedc602ecfd" data-href="https://medium.com/@alephium/builders-highlight-6-what-the-duck-0aedc602ecfd"><em>#6 here</em></a>_!_
+You can find_ <a href="https://medium.com/@alephium/builders-highlight-sezame-wallet-ddb4aeb61881" ><em>#1 here</em></a>_,_ <a href="https://medium.com/@alephium/builders-highlight-alphpaca-nfts-99c69775f04c" ><em>#2 here</em></a>, <a href="https://medium.com/@alephium/builders-highlight-3-ayin-6be4a6bd4ec2" ><em>#3 here</em></a>, <a href="https://medium.com/@alephium/builders-highlight-4-no-trust-verify-9ea495ca826f" ><em>#4 here</em></a>, <a href="https://medium.com/@alephium/builders-highlight-5-deadrare-d5ff90d6161e" ><em>#5 here</em></a>, _and_ <a href="https://medium.com/@alephium/builders-highlight-6-what-the-duck-0aedc602ecfd" ><em>#6 here</em></a>_!_

-This episode is about <a href="https://alphpad.com" data-href="https://alphpad.com">AlphPad</a>, an Alephium-native launchpad for IDOs.
+This episode is about <a href="https://alphpad.com" >AlphPad</a>, an Alephium-native launchpad for IDOs.
 Here they share a little bit about his inspiration, the challenges this project brought, and some plans for the future.

 #### **Please tell us a bit about yourself.
 What is it you do? (as a job, as a hobby, or in general!)**

-<a href="https://twitter.com/tinfoilhatc4t" data-href="https://twitter.com/tinfoilhatc4t">Tinfoil Cat</a>: We are a small and lean team that has been deeply involved in the crypto space for a long time.
+<a href="https://twitter.com/tinfoilhatc4t" >Tinfoil Cat</a>: We are a small and lean team that has been deeply involved in the crypto space for a long time.
 We’ve witnessed the inception of many trends like DeFi, NFTs, etc. Passionate about crypto, we both started as miners, transitioned to investing and on-chain ecosystems, and are now focusing on development.

 #### Tell us a little bit about your project.
 What is it, what does it do, and how does it interact with the Alephium blockchain?

-<a href="https://twitter.com/krk0d3r" data-href="https://twitter.com/krk0d3r">krk0d3r</a>: We’re developing a <a href="https://twitter.com/alphpad" data-href="https://twitter.com/alphpad">token launchpad</a> with a clear mission: to empower the next wave of innovative blockchain projects on Alephium.
+<a href="https://twitter.com/krk0d3r" >krk0d3r</a>: We’re developing a <a href="https://twitter.com/alphpad" >token launchpad</a> with a clear mission: to empower the next wave of innovative blockchain projects on Alephium.
 As strong believers in Alephium’s potential, we want to contribute to its burgeoning ecosystem.

 #### How did you find out about Alephium?
 What motivated you to develop on the Alephium blockchain, and what sets it apart from other blockchain platforms?